 Because an individual’s personal decision to purchase — or decline to purchase — health insurance from a private provider is beyond the historical reach of the Commerce Clause, the Necessary and Proper Clause does not provide a safe sanctuary. …The Minimum Essential Coverage Provision is neither within the letter nor the spirit

-The opinion represents a victory for Virginia Attorney General Ken Cuccinelli (R), but the decision stands alone within the broader context of existing court challenges.
-Since President Obama signed health reform into law on March 23, opponents have filed at least 20 separate suits against the legislation.
-Federal judges have dismissed 14 of these challenges, and at least two separate judges disagreed with Hudson’s interpretation and questioned the merit of the plaintiffs’ claim that compelling individuals to purchase insurance fell outside the purview of the Commerce Clause.
+The opinion represents a victory for Virginia Attorney General Ken Cuccinelli, but the decision stands alone within the broader context of existing court challenges.
+Since President Obama signed health reform into law on March 23, opponents have filed at least 20 separate suits against the measure.
+Federal judges have dismissed 14 of these challenges and at least two separate judges disagreed with Hudson’s interpretation and questioned the merit of the plaintiffs’ claim that compelling individuals to purchase insurance fell outside of the purview of the commerce clause.
 As Judge George Caram Steeh of the Eastern District of Michigan put it in October, forgoing insurance and putting off needed care only increases the costs of coverage and raises everyone’s premiums: